United States District Court for the Western District of Washington

 The United States District Court for the Western District of Washington (in case citations, W.D.
 Wash.) is the federal district court whose jurisdiction comprises the following counties of the state of Washington: Clallam, Clark, Cowlitz, Grays Harbor, Island, Jefferson, King, Kitsap, Lewis, Mason, Pacific, Pierce, San Juan, Skagit, Skamania, Snohomish, Thurston, Wahkiakum, and Whatcom.
 Its courthouse, built in 2004, is located at 7th and Stewart in Seattle.

-As of the 2000 census, 4.6 million people resided in the Western District, representing 78% of the state's population.
+As of the 2020 census, 6 million people resided in the Western District, representing 78% of the state's population.
 The district includes the cities of Bellingham, Bremerton, Seattle, Bellevue, Olympia, Vancouver, Everett, and Tacoma, amongst others.

+The court is divided into two divisions by counties as follows: